benjaminapetersen/js-lunch-and-learn/projects/react-intro/docs/Step.2.md

+# Building Components

+## Comparison to AngularJS

-Now, lets all have a moment of silence and remember Angular's directive syntax:
+Now, lets all have a moment of silence and remember Angular's directive
+syntax:

 ```JavaScript
 angular